 Real estate vacancies in Drummonds Corner are 4.7%, which is lower than one will find in 67.2% of American neighborhoods.
 Demand for real estate in Drummonds Corner is above average for the U.S., and may signal some demand for either price increases or new construction of residential product for this neighborhood.

-Do you like a coastal setting?
-If so, this neighborhood may be to your liking.
-The Drummonds Corner neighborhood is on the ocean, a bay, or inlet.
-Often such coastal places have amenities and recreational activities on the waterfront that are attractive to residents and visitors alike.
+Drummonds Corner is a neighborhood that is on the ocean, a bay, or inlet.
+Many times, such places have amenities that bring locals and visitors to the waterfront for recreational activities or to check out the scenery.
+In some densely populated areas that are less financially well-off, the neighborhood waterfront can be relatively industrial and less open to recreation.
 In addition to being coastal, Drummonds Corner is a very nautical neighborhood, meaning that it is somewhat historic, walkable, densely populated and on the water.
 This gives the neighborhood a very nautical feel, with some seaside and shipping feel, which some may really enjoy the sights and sounds of.

 In addition, many people dream of living along a street lined with row houses or other attached homes.
 Such places do often have an abundance of charm.
 If you are one of these people, the Drummonds Corner neighborhood could be your paradise.
 With 68.9% of the homes and real estate here classified as rowhouses or other attached homes, this neighborhood brims with opportunity to find the right place for you.
 Only 0.5% of U.S. neighborhoods have more row houses than this neighborhood, making it one of the most interesting things about this special neighborhood.